garrandall/popular-music-data/tracks/take-it-to-da-house-trick-daddy-the-sns-express.md

 Cause I got mo' hoes, mo' dank
 Mo' cheese in da bank, mo' rank
 My dawgs on dubs, yours ain't
-My dawgs do whatever, yours cain't
+My dawgs do whatever, yours can't

-(Chorus: Slip-N-Slide)
 Cause we them niggas that's gon' make you
-Get up out yo seat and ("Get down!")
+Get up out yo seat and (Get down!)
-..
 We don't play we - take it to da house
 M.I.A. - take it to da house
 This the way we - take it to da house